Adel-Charef/dotfiles/README.md

-# Dotfiles for Ubuntu 💜
+# Dotfiles for Ubuntu 🖥

 My preferred starting configuration for Ubuntu Desktop.
 Current version 20.04 Focal Fossa.

-The [installation script included](https://github.com/Adel-Charef/dotfiles/blob/ubuntu-20.04/scripts/install.sh) will install a suggested serving of programs and applications, found within the `scripts/` directory.
+The [installation script included](https://github.com/Adel-Charef/dotfiles/blob/master/install.sh) will install a suggested serving of programs and applications, found within the `scripts/` directory.
 Please verify that you want these before running the script.

-Add or delete files in `scripts/install.sh` and `scripts/programs/` to modify your installation.

 ## Usage